- What is Women's and Gender Studies?

 What is Women's and Gender Studies?

 Women's and Gender Studies holds the status of an academic field which is now part of the curriculum of most universities.
-Some offer masters and doctorate degrees in women's studies.
-The body of knowledge which presently composes women's studies and gender studies draws from the social sciences, sciences, and humanities, but it is often shaped by professional schools including law, medicine and nursing.
+Some offer masters and doctorate degrees in women's studies and gender studies.
+The body of knowledge which presently composes women's studies and gender studies draws from the social sciences, sciences, and humanities, but it is often shaped by professional schools including law, medicine, and nursing.

 Women's and Gender Studies represents both a content area (women and gender) and an approach which includes feminist pedagogy, feminist methodologies, and feminist strategies of interpretation.
-Saint Louis University has a growing Women's and Gender Studies Program, open to both men and women, with courses focusing on women and gender across the curriculum of Arts & Sciences and including professional schools such as nursing, law, social work.
+Saint Louis University has a growing Women's and Gender Studies Department, open to people of all genders, with courses focusing on women and gender across the curriculum of Arts & Sciences and including professional schools such as nursing, law, and social work.